BaileyGrohTV28/first-repo/README.md

 hello!
 how you doin?

-Ethan: Why did the cow go to Hollywood?
-To be in the moo-vies
+Why did the cow go to Hollywood?
+To be in the moo-vies Did you hear about the cat that ate a lemon?
+Now it's a sour puss.